Main information

 When to use this service

-The corporate income tax return is filed no later than 3 months after the end of the tax year.
+Submit your tax return no later than 3 months after the end of the taxable period.

-If the last day of the period for filing the tax return falls on a Saturday, Sunday or public holiday, the last day of the period shall be the following working day.
+If the last day of the period for submitting the tax return falls on a Saturday, Sunday or public holiday, the last day of the period is the following working day.

 What you need if you are using this service